jamesnike/LocalEventConnect/replit.md

 ## Overview

 EventConnect is a mobile-first event discovery and management platform that allows users to find, create, and participate in local events.
 Built with React, Express, and PostgreSQL, it features a clean mobile interface with authentication, event management, and social features.
+The app includes an interest selection system where users can choose up to 3 interests to display on their profile and share with other users.

 ## System Architecture